Full-Time Program

 Application Process

 For the January to June ("H1") cohort, the application forms open, emails to interested folks go out, and forms close again around September.
 For the July to December ("H2") cohort, the application forms open, emails to interested folks go out, and forms close again around March.
-The application process continues for about five weeks after applications close, with candidates eliminated at each step of the process.
+For the 2024 H2 cohort, applications open in April and close in May.
+The application process continues for about four to five weeks after applications close, with candidates eliminated at each step of the process.

 0. Completion of a JavaScript Pre-Req Course